Wrexham Lager: Revival

 In 2002, Martyn Jones, a Member of Parliament for the nearby Clwyd South constituency who had once been employed by the brewery, bought the original name and building for £1 in 2001.
 Local activists hope that brewing may continue from this building, at least on a small scale.
 The building itself is listed.

 In 2010, local businessman Mark Roberts and his brother Vaughan Roberts expressed an interest in reviving the brand, and met with Ian Dale, who was the brewing manager at the former plant upon closure.
 They negotiated for the brand from Martyn Jones, although certain rights regarding the old logos remain with Carlsberg-Tetley, precluding their usage.
 After sourcing the original ingredients used in an older version of the lager and obtaining new brewing equipment from German firm Kaspar Schulz, Wrexham Lager was made available on 29 October 2011 at the Buck House Hotel in Bangor-on-Dee.
 Since that time it has been expanded to a range of pubs throughout the country including several pubs within Wrexham itself.

 Within two years of the reintroduction, it was reported the new beer had sold 1.3 million pints in 2012, a level assisted by the anniversary of the sinking of the RMS Titanic, which due to the original firm's contract with the White Star Line, resulted in Wrexham Lager being widely believed to have been sold on the ship.
-As a result of the demand, within the UK and in worldwide markets, the owners have announced an expansion that will increase production tenfold, with the aim of selling 13 million pints within five years.
+As a result of the demand, within the UK and in worldwide markets, the owners announced an expansion that would increase production tenfold, with the aim of selling 13 million pints within five years.
 It has also been reported that the firm is in negotiations to have the lager served upon Clive Palmer's replica Titanic II.

+In October 2024, Wrexham A.F.C co-owners, Rob McElhenney and Ryan Reynolds, together with the Allyn Family, purchased a majority stake in the brewery.
+With their purchase, they planned to expand the brewer's distribution, including to the United States and Canada.